Concordium/concordium.github.io/source/shared/net/guides/run-node-macos.rst

 - Run macOS 10.14 or later.
 - Have the administrator password to your computer.
-- Meet the :ref:`minimum system requirements<requirements-run-node>` for running
+- Meet the :ref:`minimum system requirements<node-requirements>` for running
   a node.

 Install/upgrade and run a node